Obscure books and their role in literary history

 Erasmus Darwin, The Temple of Nature.
 Erasmus Darwin (1731-1802) wasn’t just Charles Darwin’s grandfather: he was also the first Darwin to put forward a theory of evolution.
 Although it was less convincing than his grandson’s On the Origin of Species (1859), Erasmus Darwin’s long poem The Temple of Nature (1803) eerily anticipates the more famous Darwin’s later discovery of natural selection, especially when Erasmus describes the ‘warring world’ of nature as ‘one great Slaughter-house’.

 Edgar Allan Poe, The Conchologist’s First Book.
 Poe may be celebrated these days for his contribution to the short story (he’s even the first known person to have used the term), but the only book successful enough to be reprinted during his lifetime was a non-fiction study of molluscs.
 Although the book’s often regarded as hackwork – Poe wrote it for the money, and much of the writing entailed simply rewriting previous scholarly studies of snails – Stephen Jay Gould argued that it was an innovative work of natural history, not least because it was one of the first such books to discuss not just the shells of the snails but the molluscs themselves.

-The Secret Library: A Book-Lovers’ Journey Through Curiosities of History is available now if you’re in the UK, from your favourite bookstore (and if it isn’t available there, we say get a new favourite).
+The Secret Library: A Book-Lovers’ Journey Through Curiosities of History is available now, from your favourite bookstore (and if it isn’t available there, we say get a new favourite).
 You can also learn more about the book in the wonderful video above, created by the animator and illustrator Gemma Green-Hope.